Published 7 Feb 2020

-This is a list of potential cases of discontinuous technological progress that we have partially investigated.
+This is a list of potential cases of discontinuous technological progress that we have investigated partially or not at all.

-In the course of investigating cases of potentially discontinuous technological progress, we have collected around fifty suggested instances that we have not investigated.
-This is a list of partially investigated cases, with what we know about them.
+In the course of investigating cases of potentially discontinuous technological progress, we have collected around fifty suggested instances that we have not investigated fully.
+This is a list of them and what we know about them.

 The Haber Process